-After performing a new iOS 10 update, your iPhone or iPad Touch ID may not work correctly.
+After performing a new iOS 10 or iOS 10.1 update, your iPhone or iPad Touch ID may not work correctly.
 Read this post to learn some quick remedies.

 PhoneRescue is made to recover and extract lost data from iDevice or iOS backup.
 Download it to have a try after reading this guide.

 One of the biggest changes in iOS 10 is the removal of Swipe to Unlock.
 Instead, you need to press home button to unlock your iPhone.
-However, some iPhone users reported that they failed to activate Touch ID after iOS 10 update, and in this guide, we will show you how to fix iOS 10 Touch ID issues on iOS 10/iOS 10.1.
+However, some iPhone users reported that they failed to activate Touch ID after iOS 10 or iOS 10.1 update, and in this guide, we will show you how to fix Touch ID issues on iOS 10/iOS 10.1.

 If you don’t like this "Press home button to unlock" feature, you can also open your iPhone with "Rest Finger to Open" and "Raise to Wake", which allows you to unlock iPhone with Touch ID (Fingerprint) without pressing home button.
 Raise to Wake only works for iPhone SE, iPhone 6s/6s Plus, and iPhone 7/iPhone 7 Plus.

 - To enable Rest Finger to Open: Settings > General > Accessibility > Home Button > Toggle Rest Finger to Open to ON.